Western Ukraine - The McGowans

 Harris and Leah McGowan have been working with faith-based organizations in western Ukraine together since 2018.

-This season came with much trial, error, and family strain, revealing the bigger need to invest in developing missionary-care resources and tools.
-They have been back in the United States this year (2024), healing from their own battle wounds, being refreshed, and advocating for the resources they need to return to the mission field for a more sustainable ministry.
+This season came with much trial, error, cultural lessons, and family strain - revealing the bigger need to invest in developing missionary-care resources.
+They have been back in the United States since April of 2024, debriefing their time in Ukraine, being refreshed, and praying about how God would have them live in light of all He has sovereignly allowed them to go through together.

 Mission:

-When we first left for Ukraine in 2021, our mission was to wrap around vulnerable families by paving a way forward on a major building project with New Song Int.
-The mission of New Song Int. has been to share the hope of Christ by responding to the practical needs of families at risk of separation.
-The organization has had an emphasis on doing this through medical intervention during the past 8 years.
-New Song Int. faced new challenges with full-time boots on the ground for the first time, observing all the changes due to war, and struggling to discern the best path forward.
+“When we first left for Ukraine in 2021, our mission was to wrap around vulnerable families by paving a way forward on a major building project with New Song Int.
+The mission of New Song Int. has been to share the hope of Christ by responding to the needs of families at risk of separation.
+The organization has had an emphasis on doing this through medical intervention the past 8 years.

 Leah says: